gheenc/Computational-Methods/pset4/README.md

 ## Problem 6
-**What does each file do?** Analyze is a html file that creates a body of test that takes in what the user entered and outputs the scripts analysis.
-Index is a html file that creates the webpage seen and offers a place to enter something to be analyzed.
-The server.py is a file that uses Flask and decorators.
-Tells Flask should trigger the function.
+**What does each file do?** The server.py is a file that uses Flask and decorators and keeps track of what functions should trigger.
+Index is an html file that creates the initial webpage that is seen and offers a textbox that the user can type in a word to be analyzed.
+Analyze is a html file that follows index and restates what the user entered to be analyzed and the analysis (how many times a letter appears in the word analyzed).

-**How are they interconnected?** In the server.py, you call the index and analyze that is in the template folder and return their code.
-Within index, you call the action of analyze.
-Flask allows you to input one and call the other.
-Decorator says when user clicks a button to move you to that page (defines routes).
+**How are they interconnected?** In the server.py, you define the index and analyze functions and their route by using the flask decorator.
+Index and Analyze in templates is called by server.py.
+Index will also lead to analyze when someone wants their word analyzed.

-**Are there any key parts of the files for making the server do something?** Yes, the analyze and index help in displaying.
-The name Flask function so Flask knows to use the templates we have.
+**Are there any key parts of the files for making the server do something?** Yes, the routes established in Flask that call index and analyze have those webpages show.
+Analyze is also defined in server.py and that takes in the users text, counts the letters and returns how many times each item appears.
+Calling server.py has the whole server run.

 Using my data, I want to be able answer the question of how counties in a state are classified according to the rural-metro code.
 In using staes I felt a drop down menu was more user-friendly than a text box.
 For example, if someone selected Alabama, it would return counties in coding 1-x, 2-x, 3-x...
 To do this, I am taking the column of code classification (RUCC codes) from my dataset and returning the values count in order of the wanted state.